Anguilla

 No widely published formal national film rebate has been identified for Anguilla.
 Any project-specific support should be confirmed directly with the Government of Anguilla or local tourism authorities before budgeting.

-This matters because production support, tourism cooperation and official assistance are not the same as a guaranteed rebate.
-A production should get written confirmation before assuming any waiver, support package, reduced fee or financial benefit.
+Important: Production support, tourism cooperation and official assistance are not the same as a guaranteed rebate.
+Get written confirmation before assuming any waiver, support package, reduced fee or financial benefit.

 • Whether local suppliers must be used

-• Whether customs or permit costs remain separate
+• Whether location fees, customs or permit costs remain separate

 • Whether support applies to commercial work